jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 For the configuration and registration of Android or iOS Applications with PushServices, please refer to the specific guides inside *push-helloworld-android* and *push-helloworld-ios* quickstarts.

 ###2.
 Customize and Build Application
-In `www/js/index.js` find the `pushConfig` and change `pushServerURL` with the url of your UnifiedPush Server instance.
-You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by UnifiedPush Server and GCM or APNS:
+In `www/js/index.js` find the `pushConfig` and change `pushServerURL` with the url of your Unified Push Server instance.
+You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by Unified Push Server and GCM or APNS:

 ```javascript
 var pushConfig = {